You won’t find

-repositories configured on Linux Mint.
-To install it using
+in the default repositories configured on Linux Mint.
+To install it

-you will need to configure a third party repository
+using apt you will need to configure a third party

-project provides recent packages for Podman (in addition to other
+provides recent packages for Podman (in addition to other useful tools

-useful tools for working with containers).
-It’s worth noting that the
+for working with containers).
+It’s worth noting that the project does

-project does not provide a specific Linux Mint build but, being a
+not provide a specific Linux Mint build but, being a Debian-based

 I use the Ubuntu 20.04 source in this example.
-You could also use the other Debian-based build targets listed though your mileage may vary.
+You could also use the other Debian-based build targets shown below, though your mileage may vary.

 SOURCE="xUbuntu_20.04"